MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 Select **Column options** to customize the fields shown in the results grid, or select **Export** to export the data into a CSV file.

-If want to further investigate a specific pattern, you can select **Open in search** page to open a new tab with the appropriate search filters pre-loaded.
+To further investigate a specific pattern, select **Open in search** to open a new tab with the appropriate search filters pre-loaded.

 ## Resources